vegaprotocol/specs/protocol/0069-VCBS-validators_chosen_by_stake.md

 ## Ersatz validators
 In addition to the normal validators, there is an additional set of Ersatz validators as defined by the corresponding network parameter.
 These are validators that do not contribute to the chain, but are on standby to jump in if a normal validator drops off.
-The network will reward:
+The network will have
 ```
 n' := ceil(network.validators.multipleOfTendermintValidators x network.validators.tendermint.number)
 ```
 ersatz validators.
-The value range for this decimal is `0.0` to `infinity`.
+The value range for the decimal `network.validators.multipleOfTendermintValidators` is `0.0` to `infinity`.
 Reasonable values may be e.g. `0.5`, `1.0` or `2.0`.

 Like the other validators, Ersatz validators are defined through own + delegated stake, being the validators with the scores below the Tendermint ones; is `NumberOfTendermintValidators` is `n` and NumberOfErsatzValidators is `n'`,